johnrm174/model-railway-signalling/PUBLIC_API.md

 Note that it will be the responsibility of your application to implement any 'debounce' or 'timeouts' that may be required for whatever mechanisms you choose to use for train detection.
-Your application should only ever publish a single GPIO sensor event to the main Model Railway Signalling application when triggered.
+Your application should only ever publish a single GPIO sensor event to the main Model Railway Signalling application when triggered by a passing train.